sunil-babu/notification-service/README.md

 3. More Exception handling and retry scenarios
 4. More automated tests.
 5. Add more event data like correlation id or trace id
+6. Encrypt UserName and Password (encryption using jasypt or other tools)

 ## Running the project locally